brandon-mason/CS4337-project/README.md

 # Computer Vision Sheet Music Player

-A Python-based computer vision project that reads clean, computer-generated sheet music and plays it using FluidSynth.
-The system can recognize and play whole notes, half notes, quarter notes, eighth notes, and sixteenth notes.
+A Python-based computer vision project that reads clean, computer-generated sheet music and exports it to midi and audio.
+The system can recognize and play quarter notes, with plans to add whole notes, half notes, eighth notes, and sixteenth notes.

 ## Features

 - **Computer Vision**: Uses OpenCV for image processing and music notation detection
 - **Note Recognition**: Detects musical notes from whole notes to sixteenth notes
-- **Audio Playback**: Uses FluidSynth for high-quality MIDI audio synthesis
+- **MIDI File Generation**: Generates a MIDI file based on what is read from the sheet music
+- **Audio File Generation**: Renders an audio file from the generated MIDI file
 - **Staff Detection**: Automatically detects staff lines and maps note positions
 - **Flexible Tempo**: Adjustable playback tempo (beats per minute)
 - **Multiple Note Types**: Supports various note durations and positions

 ## Requirements

-- Python 3.7+
+- Python 3.13 (Likely works on other versions but untested.)
 - OpenCV
 - NumPy
-- FluidSynth
 - A SoundFont file (.sf2) for audio synthesis

 ## Installation